catseye/Tamsin/README.markdown

     + 0 0 0 0
     = zero(zero(zero(zero(nil))))

 This isn't the only way to set a variable.
-You can also do so unconditionally.
+You can also do so unconditionally with `set`.

     | main = eee.
     | eee = set E = whatever && set F = stuff && return pair(E ,F).